taymossimc/human-categorizer/README.md

 # Human Categorizer

 A web application for human-assisted categorization of chatbot messages.
 This tool allows researchers to gather human judgments for message classification, helping to improve chatbot response systems and message categorization algorithms.
-This version is written for development on your localhost, but of coures it can be easily adapted to run on a Linux-based virtual machine.
+This version is written for development on your localhost, but of course it can be easily adapted to run on a Linux-based virtual machine connected to the open internet.

+This was developed by Tay Moss on behalf of the Innovative Ministry Centre, which is part of TUCC.
+We are a non-profit creating education technology for faith groups, theological higher education, and similar efforts.
+Learn more about us at our main public projects: https://churchx.ca and https://ecclesia.ai .

-Our team is providing this under the terms of CC-BY-NC.
-Which means that you are free to use it for non-commercial purposes.
-And we'd like credit if you use it or adapt it.
+Our team is providing this under the terms of CC.
+It would be cool if you gave us some credit.

 ## Overview